mikeebert/http-server/README.md

 2) Tic-Tac-Toe code.
 Download my [Tic-Tac-Toe repo](https://github.com/mikeebert/tictactoe-java) and in IntelliJ go to Project Structure > Modules > New Module and add an existing module using the tictactoe-java.iml file.

 3) Some of the tests rely on hardcoded paths to mock files.
-Update the **DIR** constant at the top of these four files:
+Update the **DIR** constant at the top of these three files:
-- CobSpecControllerTest
 - ResponderTest
 - ResponseBuilderTest
 - RouterTest